 In addition to our STEM focus, we incorporate literacy across the curriculum.
-Teachers use research-based strategies to teach reading, writing, and vocabulary.
+In partnership with Teachers College, Columbia University (Teachers College Reading and Writing Project) teachers use research-based strategies to teach reading, writing, and vocabulary.
 Students read a variety of genres and express themselves in writing in every subject area.
 Teachers regularly examine student work to analyze and support learning.
 Our literacy coach meets with the staff to provide high-level professional development, model lessons in classrooms, and work directly with students.
 As students read and write across disciplines, they develop content knowledge, thinking skills, and written and verbal expression.
 Teachers assess students' progress in reading regularly and adjust instruction to meet student needs.